 What if a tree falls through my fence?

-So, there you have it: homeowners insurance will indeed cover your home if a tree falls on it.
+So, there you have it: homeowners insurance should indeed cover your home if a tree falls on it so long as it’s a covered cause of loss.
 Aren’t you re-leafed?
 (Sorry, we were on a roll with the puns.)
 Potential disputes with neighbors notwithstanding, you’re good to go where trees are concerned.
 However, it’s always a good idea to review your policy thoroughly so that you know exactly what is and isn’t covered.

 Do you want to save money on your home insurance?
 We can help with that.
 If you’re looking for quotes for insurance, our team of home insurance experts would be happy to shop your rates for you.
 All you have to do to get home insurance quotes is to fill out our quick form or give us a call today.